dibkunnskap/bompengekalkulator-landingsside/src/pages/docs.md

 Used in the method [GetFeesByWaypointList](#GetFeesByWaypointList)

 List of waypoints in geo-coordinates.
-Every waypoint also have a time parameter in seconds from the start time (Tidspunkt_hhmm/time_hhmm).
+Every waypoint also have a time parameter in seconds from the start time.
 If some of the time values are empty we will try to fill the gaps based on the values in front and back.
 ```
 {
    	"Waypointlist":[